Skip To Content

 METRO Fleet

-METRO’s fleet is 100% accessible for mobility devices measuring a maximum of 30”x48” with a combined maximum weight of 800 pounds for passenger and chair or scooter.
+METRO’s fleet is 100 percent accessible for mobility devices measuring a maximum of 30”x48” with a combined maximum weight of 800 pounds for passenger and chair or scooter.

 Funding

-METRO’s 2021 total expenses were $62.4 million and total revenues were $90.4 million.
-Labor accounted for 37.3% of total operating expenses.
-Other expenses included fringe benefits at 27%, materials and supplies were 6.2%, purchased transportation was 2.2%, and casualty and liability insurance was 1.5%.
+METRO’s total expenses in 2023 were $56.6 million and total revenues were $89.5 million.
+Labor accounted for 45.8% of total operating expenses.
+Other expenses included fringe benefits at 31.1%, materials and supplies were 6.3%, purchased transportation was 3.1%, and casualty and liability insurance was 1.8%.

 Employee Engagement

-METRO is governed by a 12-member Board of Trustees: eight are appointed by the City of Akron, two by Summit County, and one each from the cities of Barberton, Cuyahoga Falls, and Stow.
+METRO is governed by a 12-member Board of Trustees: six are appointed by the City of Akron, two by Summit County, and one each from the cities of Barberton, Cuyahoga Falls, and Stow.

-In 2021, team members received 8,415.75 hours of training through a combination of hands-on and classroom settings in such diverse areas as operator training, safety, wellness, diversity, and compliance trainings.
+In 2023, team members received 33,474.6 hours of training through a combination of hands-on and classroom settings in such diverse areas as operator training, safety, wellness, diversity, and compliance training.

 Customer Care

-In 2021, METRO’s Customer Care staff responded to 260,981 inquiries about fixed-route and demand response service, with an average of 21,748 calls per month.
-Seventeen of those calls utilized Language Line, a system that provides language access in more than 240 languages through spoken interpretation and written translation.
+In 2023, METRO’s Customer Care staff responded to 332,858 inquiries about fixed-route and demand response service, with an average of 27,739 calls per month.
+Twenty of those calls utilized Language Line, a system that provides language access in more than 240 languages through spoken interpretation and written translation.
 This tool enhances METRO’s ability to interact with customers who do not speak English.

-Other diverse requests for information are related to such topics as lost and found, school field trips and group trips, ticket orders, and schedule requests.
+Other diverse requests for information are related to such topics as lost and found, school field trips and Grocery Bus trips, ticket orders, and schedule requests.
 Customer Care also provides travel training for passengers, teaching them how to read bus schedules and use the METRO transit system.

 Maintenance

-METRO’s Maintenance Department consists of 63 team members, including mechanics, vehicle detailers and vehicle service employees who wash and fuel the entire METRO fleet on a daily basis.
+METRO’s Maintenance Department consists of 35 mechanics, building maintenance, storeroom keepers and outside maintenance team members plus 17 vehicle service team members who wash and fuel the entire METRO fleet on a daily basis.
+Also, two vehicle detailers that perform extra scrubs (a full detail) on buses.
 The department covers 24 hours a day, seven days a week.

 Fixed-Route

-• One Northcoast Express route to downtown Cleveland, making limited stops in order to help passengers reach their destinations in the shortest reasonable time
+• One Northcoast Express route to downtown Cleveland, making limited stops to help passengers reach their destinations in the shortest reasonable time.
+Connections to Southgate Transit Center and Brimfield allow passengers to make cross-county connections.

 Also available: